-PRACTICAL & AURAL MUSICIANSHIP - FIDDLE

-General Guidelines

-The Practical & Aural Musicianship (PAM) section is worth 21 points of the exam overall.
+PRACTICAL & AURAL MUSICIANSHIP - FIDDLE General Guidelines The Practical & Aural Musicianship (PAM) section is worth 21 points of the exam overall.
 Practical and aural musicianship in Scottish tradition often encompasses the ability to learn and manipulate music by ear.
 The visual communication between master and pupil, or between musicians in a session, is often just as important.
 The RCS Scottish Traditional Music Graded Exams therefore encourage the candidate to develop aural awareness of rhythm, melodic shape and phrasing, extemporisation and harmonic accompaniment to a variety of tune idioms in a face-to-face situation with the examiner.
 In the PAM section, the examiner plays one eight-bar tune chosen from several idioms and conducts a few brief tests designed to assess and encourage your aural understanding of the tune's rhythms, phrasing, melody and harmonic potential.

-GRADE 4 PRACTICAL & AURAL MUSICIANSHIP

-The examiner plays eight bars of a march, jig or strathspey.
+GRADE 5 PRACTICAL & AURAL MUSICIANSHIP The examiner plays eight bars of a jig, strathspey or reel.
 The candidate is asked to:

-- A. Clap the pulse of the tune (see sample pulse marks) and identify its time signature as either 2/4, 3/4, 4/4 or 6/8. - B. Identify the type of tune. - C. Say whether it is in a major or minor key. - D. Listen to the opening phrase again (see sample phrasing brackets) and extemporise, whether by singing, humming, whistling, diddling or playing, a new answering phrase of the same length. - E. (a) Sing or play one note that harmonises with the phrase, as played by the examiner; and - (b) sing or play one additional note that harmonises with the phrase, as played by the examiner again.
+- A. Clap the pulse of the tune (see sample pulse marks) and identify its time signature as either 2/4, 3/4, 4/4 or 6/8. - B. Identify the type of tune. - C. Say whether it is in a major or minor key. - D. Listen to the first half of the tune again (see sample brackets) and extemporise, whether by singing, humming, whistling, diddling or playing, a new second half ending on the tonic. - E. (a) Sing or play one note that harmonises with the opening two bars of the tune, as played by the examiner; and (b) Sing or play one note that creates tension with the opening two bars of the tune, as played by the examiner again.